 Check in from 5pm on Tuesday 2nd October and be ready to enjoy your week of Sukkot.
+Leaders may check in from 3pm.
 There will be a full program of teachers presenting their latest discoveries, panel discussions and forums plus an optional sightseeing historical excursion.
 There will also be plenty of time for fellowship, worship and spontaneous ministry; a truly set-apart time.

 To secure your place at Sukkot, please register your intention and forward your fees to the Yahad of East Tennessee.
 If you still need any information or assistance, please feel free to contact Bishop Daniel Ben Regesh.
 Contact info at footer.